hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: aproba.
-A copy of the source code may be downloaded from https://github.com/iarna/aproba.
+The following software may be included in this product: aproba, wide-align.
+A copy of the source code may be downloaded from https://github.com/iarna/aproba (aproba), https://github.com/iarna/wide-align (wide-align).
 This software contains the following license and notice below:

 Copyright (c) 2015, Rebecca Turner <me@re-becca.org>